gitlabhq/gitlabhq/doc/ci/docker/using_docker_build.md

     the `privileged` mode to start the build and service containers.** If you want to use [docker-in-docker] mode, you always have to use `privileged = true` in your Docker containers.

+    DANGER: **Danger:**
+    By enabling `--docker-privileged`, you are effectively disabling all of the security mechanisms of containers and exposing your host to privilege escalation which can lead to container breakout.
+For more information, check out the official Docker documentation on
+    [Runtime privilege and Linux capabilities][docker-cap].

     The above command will create a `config.toml` entry similar to this: